apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/expand-volume.md

    mysql-cluster        default          apecloud-mysql            ac-mysql-8.0.30          Delete                    VolumeExpanding        Jan 29,2023 14:35 UTC+0800
    ```

-   * STATUS=VolumeExpanding: it means the volume expansion is in progress.
+   * STATUS=Updating: it means the volume expansion is in progress.
    * STATUS=Running: it means the volume expansion operation has been applied.

 3. Check whether the corresponding resources change.